 Seniors

 Older Labs above 8 or 9 shouldn’t be left alone for too long as they may need more toilet breaks.
-Also, if they suddenly become sick, they need someone to be around, as serious problems can develop very quickly.
+Also, if they suddenly become sick, they need someone to be around, as serious problems can develop quickly.

 Senior dogs with health issues also shouldn’t be left for too long.
 Labradors with joint problems such as hip dysplasia can suffer from pain and discomfort and may need additional care.

-Make sure your Lab has an orthopedic bed such as the Big Barker.
+Ensure your Lab has an orthopedic bed, such as the Big Barker.
 I like this one as it’s specifically made for big dogs and is clinically proven to reduce joint pain and stiffness and help prevent arthritis and other mobility issues.
-You can also check out my review of the Big Barker.

 Can Labradors Be Left Alone For 8 Hours?

-It’s a question I often get asked, “can Labradors be left alone for 8 hours?”
-If we consider why someone would ask this question, I suppose they’re really asking whether they can leave their Lab alone all day while they’re out at work?
+It’s a question I often get asked, “Can Labradors be left alone for 8 hours?”
+If we consider why someone would ask this question, I suppose they’re really asking whether they can leave their Lab alone all day while they’re out at work.

 Labrador Retrievers can not be left alone for 8 hours as they will suffer from separation anxiety, and they cannot hold their bladder for 8 hours during the daytime.
-You should get a dog sitter round, use a dog walker, or take your Lab to doggy daycare.
+You should get a dog sitter around, use a dog walker, or take your Lab to doggy daycare.

 Legalities of Leaving a Lab Alone